-5. Beat in an egg and the vanilla then scraped the bowl down and whisk once more.
+5. Beat in an egg and the vanilla then scrape the bowl down and whisk once more.

 6. Add the dry mixture in and beat on low until JUST combined.
-Use a spatula to fold in any errand butter or flour.
+Use a spatula to fold in any errant butter or flour.

 7. Roll roughly one and a half inch balls of the cookie dough in your clean palms.

 8. Roll the dough in cinnamon sugar (optional).
 Place on parchment-lined baking sheet at least two inches apart.
 You can flatten the balls of dough with a measuring cup if you like thinner cookies.
 Otherwise they will spread a bit but still retain some height.
 Bake at 350F for about 12 minutes and then allow to cool on the baking sheet.

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best, and easiest way to measure flour is by using a scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.